-An Early Stage Innovation Company (ESIC) that meets ATO criteria on either 100 points basis or Principles Test contained in Div360 of the Income Tax Assessment Act 1997.
+An Early Stage Innovation Company (ESIC) that meets ATO criteria on either a 100-point basis or Principles Test contained in Div360 of the Income Tax Assessment Act 1997.

 To encourage investment in Early Stage Companies that are involved in innovation in Australia.